Zebra loach: Popularity

-Zebra loaches first appeared in the global aquarium trade during 1952, and are still popular in the trade today.
+Zebra loaches first appeared in the global aquarium trade during 1952, and are popular in the trade today.
 As many as 382,575 individuals were exported from India between 2005 - 2012, and as many as 265,610 individuals were exported between April 2012 to March 2017.
 These figures are likely underestimates and are worrisome in the context of their endangered status.

 Aquarists interested in keeping zebra loach specimens are strongly advised to investigate the source of locally available fishes, and to only purchase those known to be captive-bred.

 Care Requirements

 Water Quality

 They are fairly hardy fish that can thrive in most healthy tropical aquarium environments, with a pH between 6.0 and 8.0, and temperatures from 23 - 26°C. They do best with clean, well oxygenated water.

 Environment

 They prefer aquariums at least 75 liters (20 gallons) in size with sandy substrates and lots of places of hide.